mitchcr/ONEVM/RepositoryIssues/readme.md

 ### Solution

-Executing command:
+1. Connect to the repository-lab04 VM and switch to root account.
+2. Check the output of the following command:

         tail -n 100 /var/log/cloudregister

 We could see that the baseproduct link is wronly  mapped.

 To fix follow these commands:

+3. Change to the /etc/products.d directory:

+        cd /etc/products.d

+4. Remove the current link:

+        unlink baseproduct

+5. Create the correct link:

+        ln -s SLES.prod baseproduct

+6. Verify if the link is rightly mapped or not:

+        ls -lh

+7. Re-register the VM:

+        registercloudguest --force-new

+8. Verify if the VM is registered or not:

+        SUSEConnect -s